Loamy Upland

 Mechanism

-To move a historically undermanaged community across a threshold and back to the more desirable state requires a concerted management effort.
-This often entails employing a combination of management tools focused on reduction of the undesirable components of the community, and increasing the desired components.
-Spring/fall grazing with summer deferment, late spring/early summer prescribed fires, and non-selective herbicides applied in the early spring and late fall are all practices that allow warm-season grasses to complete seed setting and rebuild carbohydrate reserves, while reducing these same processes on the cool-season species.
+To restore the Native/Invaded State (2) to the Reference State (1) requires a concerted management effort employing a combination of management tools focused on reduction of the undesirable components of the community and increasing the desired components.
+Spring/fall grazing with summer deferment, late spring/early summer prescribed fires, and nonselective herbicides applied in the early spring and late fall allow warm season grasses to complete seed setting and rebuild carbohydrate reserves, while reducing these same processes on the cool season species.
+These tools are the most effective when used in combination.
+Successful restoration is dependent upon the presence of adequate warm-season tall and mid grass remnants and intact soil and site stability and hydrologic function.
+If soils have significantly eroded or if the hydrology has been significantly degraded this restoration will not be possible.

 Mechanism